-So, as you read my opinions, my thoughts and my ponderings below, take them for the purpose of which they are actually intended.
+So, as you read through my ramblings, take them for the purpose of which they are actually intended.
 The educator in me wants you to contemplate and reflect on the topics presented.
 Then, after thoughtful and reflective consideration, you can draw your own conclusion.
 Hopefully, you'll arrive at a personal, more informed opinion that is uniquely your own.
 I used to always tell my students to "Engage their brain before engaging their mouth!"
-That comes through careful consideration and contemplation of the topic at hand.
-I hope you enjoy my ramblings, in Just Sayin'!
+That only happens through careful reflection, mixed with deep contemplation of all the facts regarding the topic at hand.
+I hope you enjoy my ponderings, in Just Sayin'!

 C’mon Man!
 Time to put on your big boy panties and man up!
 Just Sayin'! ~ Lanny Cook 10/2020

 “Days of Isolation” – Just Sayin’!